 Quite a few junior intercity rail fans out there.
 Maybe by the time they’re able to independently travel, we’ll have a proper passenger rail system across the motu?

-Aotearoa’s children dream of catching the train all over the country.
-Make it so.
+Auckland’s children dream of catching the train all over Aotearoa.
+Make it so!

-This is the exit that takes you towards Queen Street, and onwards to Albert Park.
+The easternmost exit at the Victoria end takes you towards Queen Street, and onwards to Albert Park.
 In other words, it’s the downhill entrance, but… first you go uphill to get to street level.

-Te Waihorotiu station exit onto Victoria St, towards Queen St.
+Te Waihorotiu station exit onto Victoria St, towards Queen St and Albert Park.

 You do have to wonder how long it’ll be before we get a roof over this entrance – even in light rain, it will be a dampening experience.